jguida941/DM-Studio/README.md

 # DM-Studio: Truth Table & Karnaugh Map Educational Tool
 # Still need to polish UI.
-But logic is down for ths most part.
+But logic is down for the most part.
 Feel free to contribute.

 A comprehensive educational tool for Boolean logic, truth tables, and Karnaugh maps, designed to help students understand digital logic concepts.